-1.7 In order to keep the process simple, a scoring system has been applied to settlements based on the presence of key services and facilities, as well as accessibility by public transport to other centres for employment, retail, health and leisure (Appendix A).
-This scoring system has not been altered since the previous study, however more explanation has been given to the scores and it is recognised that a heavy weighting was previously given to public transport provision.
-Whilst this is still important, it is also important to recognise the provision of services and facilities within a settlement, and this study places emphasis on both of these elements.
+1.7 In order to keep the process simple, a scoring system has been applied to settlements based on the presence of key services and facilities, as well as accessibility by public transport to other centres for employment, retail, health and leisure (see appendices).
+This scoring system has not been altered since the previous study and continues to recognise the importance of both of these elements.